peppekerstens/peppekerstens.github.io/index.md

 ## Simplify

-Before someone gets cross at me; both solutions seem to have been maintained quite well do a nice job.
-The hard work most times is finding what can- and cannot be disabled.
+Before someone gets cross at me; both solutions seem to have been maintained quite well and do a nice job.
+The hard work, most times, is finding what can- and cannot be disabled.
 Whatever I am publishing here; it is build upon that hard work and I fully credit whomever has done so.

 My itch with both solutions ended up being that they are quite bloated themselves and just remove stuff instead of ensuring some stuff only remains.
 The bloated part I can understand; in order to ensure proper behavior in most scenario's and understandable responses for the mass, a lot of whistles and bells must be added.

+My first effort was to simplify.
+I used Tiny11Builder as a source for items to remove.

 ``` PowerShell
 #Requires -RunAsAdministrator